Why work for the Salt Lake City Police Department

 Now accepting applications for

-All interested candidates must complete and submit an online application by the application deadline, 11:59 p.m.
-(MDT) on Sunday, February 26, 2017.
+All interested candidates must complete and submit an online application and attach a copy of their Utah National Police Officer Selection Test (NPOST) results by the application deadline, 11:59 p.m.
+(MDT) on Tuesday, May 30, 2017.

 A Police Officer performs a wide variety of police functions, including but not limited to: crime suppression, crime prevention, protection of personal liberties, regulation of non-criminal conduct, and provision of services.
 Police Officers are given specific work instructions by superior officers on new assignments but work independently in performing regularly assigned duties.